primus/fortress-maximus/README.md

 });
 ```

-The context of you validate function will be set to the `spark` so you could do
+The context of your validator function will be set to the `spark` so you could
-some additional validation based on that:
+do some additional validation based on that:

 ```js
 primus.validate('admin', function validate(notification, next) {